 James Clear (Hamilton, Ohio) is an expert in creating long-term habits.
 He had to overcome his own identity change when his career as a baseball player ended and he needed to define himself again.
 He is considered a benchmark in his field and collaborates in different media, in addition to giving lectures.

 Most of his time he writes and has an interesting newsletter on a website that receives two million visits a month.
-Their newsletter comes out every thursday3-2-1 Thursday) and adds new tips and ideas to improve our routines and our lives, in short. his book, Atomic Habits (336 pages) has sold over four million copies worldwide and can be supplemented with habit diary (240 pages) that you can buy here!.
+Their newsletter comes out every thursday3-2-1 Tuesday) and adds new tips and ideas to improve our routines and our lives, in short. his book, Atomic Habits (336 pages) has sold over four million copies worldwide and can be supplemented with habit diary (240 pages) that you can buy here.